amri-amri/procake-extension/README.md

 In order to communicate with a ProCAKE instance per an API, a way of transporting functional interfaces without having to use java code had to be found.
-This has been achieved by turning Java code into an XML format.
+This has been achieved by turning Java code into an XML or JSON format.
 For the three central functional interfaces of this extension ([SimilarityMeasureFunc, MethodInvokersFunc, WeightFunc](#similaritymeasurefunc-methodinvoker-methodinvokersfunc--weightfunc))
-Document Type Definitions (.dtd) have been defined to schematize this Java-like XML format.
-The DTD files can be found under `src/main/resources/de/uni_trier/wi2/schema` or at https://karim-amri.de/dtd/.
-I will explain the components on the example of `methodinvokers-function.dtd`:
+Document Type Definitions (.dtd) and JSON Schemas (.jschema) have been defined to schematize these Java-like XML formats.
+The DTD and JSchema files can be found under `src/main/resources/de/uni_trier/wi2/schema` or at https://karim-amri.de/dtd/.
+I will first explain the XML components on the example of `methodinvokers-function.dtd`:

+### XML to Functional Interface
 The root element in this case is the `<method-invokers-function>` element, which can contain an arbitrary amount of `<if>` elements.
 An if-statement in Java consists of a condition and